 This is why you should have some extra clothes ready to go.
 Accidents can happen on a plane too, and it’s a good idea to have a clean shirt handy.
 A few essentials such as a flashlight, multi-tool, lighter, and a small first aid kit will help you deal with minor emergencies.

 8. Buy some accessories and clothes from the local shops

 You’ll be able to travel more comfortably if you pack a little light and pick up some great new accessories at local stores.
 More importantly, you want to blend in as best you can with the locals so you don’t seem out of place.

 On your first day there, go shopping and try to find out what the local fashion is like, then pick up some cool knick-knacks to pair with the clothes you brought.
 You’ll avoid looking like a wide-eyed tourist and impress with a sophisticated look that will be appreciated by everyone you meet.

 9. Explore the best cafes, restaurants and clubs

-Time to immerse yourself deeply in the local culture, visit all the historical sites and experience great wining and dining is preciously short.
-Once you’ve made your reservation, go online, open Google Maps and familiarize yourself with the country’s location.
-Several websites provide lot of useful information about local restaurants, bars and cafes, so you can create a list of places to visit and mark the most efficient routes from your accommodation to different areas of the city.
+Time to immerse yourself deeply in the local culture, visit all the historical sites, and experience great wining and dining is preciously short.
+Once you’ve made your reservation, go online, open Google Maps, and familiarize yourself with the country’s location.
+Several websites provide a lot of useful information about local restaurants, bars, and cafes, so you can create a list of places to visit and mark the most efficient routes from your accommodation to different areas of the city.

 You can take screenshots of the maps and save them to your phone so you can access the information even when there is no Wi-Fi nearby and you definitely want to avoid data roaming.
 Plus, pulling out your phone to take a quick look is unobtrusive, while snooping over a big old map makes you look like an annoying tourist to the locals and an easy target for the criminal element.